crrojas88/debugging-practice-introduction/README.md

 ### Interviews

-Programmers are usually hired during a "whiteboard" interview where they have to handle complexity, correct code, and achieving a goal by writing with a pen on whiteboard.
-If you don't have the ability to structure code in digestible chunks, or to debug it by reading code, you will not pass the interview.
+Programmers are usually hired during a "whiteboard" interview where they have to handle complexity, correct code, and achieving a goal by writing with a pen on a whiteboard.
+If you can't structure code in digestible chunks, or to debug it by reading code, you will not pass the interview.
 We speak from bitter experience here.

 ### Debugging Production

-Most of the time, on a production system, it's not OK to stop the site in order to use the "stop the world" debugger.
+Most of the time, on a production system, it's not OK to stop the site to use a "stop the world" debugger.
 Can you imagine someone freezing Facebook or Amazon to debug something?
-No. the c
+No.

-The way thos engineers debug those sites is they look at a log file with data about what the world looked like, they look at the code, and then they think **really** hard about how those two would interact.
+The way those engineers debug those sites is they look at a log file with data about what the world looked like, they look at the code, and then they think **really** hard about how those two would interact.
 They build little mock experiments and figure out what went wrong.
 You can't neglect